diekololababs/diekololababs/README.md

 - 👋 Hi, I’m @Diekolola
-- 👀A proactive data driven individual  with a perk for big data analysis for problem solving and business optimization.
-I am constantly looking for ways to broaden my knowledge and skills in the Data Field.
--
+- 👀An accomplished Data Analyst proficient in SQL, Excel, Power BI, and Python.
+Passionate about data analysis and visualization to drive informed business decisions.
+Detail-oriented with a talent for uncovering insights from complex datasets.
+Excels in independent and collaborative projects, delivering impactful solutions through a results-driven mindset.
+Continuously expanding skills to provide cutting-edge data analytics expertise.
+Seeks opportunities to leverage strong analytical abilities in a dynamic, data-driven organization.
 📌 Skills
   Analytics Tools: SQL, Microsoft Excel, Power BI, DAX, Python,R